 Since 1992, the Willy Street Co-op Community Reinvestment Fund has contributed $317,000 to making a difference in the quality of life for our community by supporting developmental projects, educational projects, and events that are consistent with Willy Street Co-op's goals.
 Cooperative Principle #7, Concern for Community, is the primary motivation for the Williamson Street Grocery Cooperative (WSGC) Community Reinvestment Fund.

-This annual sowing of community seeds is funded through unclaimed and abandoned equity money that has accumulated over past years.
+Funding is provided through unclaimed and abandoned equity money that has accumulated over past years.
 Specifically, our bylaws state: “the Co-op shall dedicate any funds (equity) remaining unclaimed to educational and charitable purposes.”

-Each year, a mailing is sent to the last known address of any owners who still have equity in WSGC, but whose accounts have remained inactive for over a year.
-Once/if contacted, those owners have the option to renew their Fair Share contract by making an equity payment or, to withdraw the equity (cancel the contract), or donate their equity to the Community Reinvestment Fund.
+Each year, a mailing is sent to the last known address of any Owners who still have equity in the Co-op, and yet their accounts have remained inactive for over a year.
+Once/if contacted, those Owners have the option to renew their Fair Share contract by making an equity payment or, to withdraw the equity (cancel the contract), or donate their equity to the Community Reinvestment Fund.

-Grants may be awarded to projects covering one or more of the following topic areas: food, nutrition, cooperatives, sustainable agriculture, health and well-being, and social change.
+Grants may be awarded to projects covering one or more of the following topic areas: food justice/access, cooperatives, sustainable agriculture, health/well-being, and social change.
 Examples of the diverse array of projects we have funded in the past include: